FREQUENTLY ASKED QUESTIONS

 What is an Entrance Fee?

 An Entrance Fee is a one-time lump sum that you pay to live in the community.
 Entrance Fees provide access to the entire community and all the services and amenities provided.
-Entrance Fees are determined by multiple variables: how many people are moving in (1 or 2), the square footage, location of apartment in the community, the view, upgrades, and the refundable option of the Entrance Fee.
-The one-time entrance fee for independent living apartments at Parkshore starts at about $475,000.
+Entrance Fees are determined by multiple variables: how many people are moving in (1 or 2), the square footage, location of apartment in the community, the view, and upgrades.
+The one-time Entrance Fee for independent living apartments at Parkshore starts at about $489,000.
 As a non-profit community, Parkshore’s entrance fees stay in the community working on behalf of all the residents.

 What does Amortization mean?